 Bergen Engines supplies medium-speed Rolls-Royce engines for power generation applications, for the oil and gas industry and for marine.
 Engines for the power and for the oil and gas industry are marketed through the Bergen Engines sales organization; marine engines via Rolls-Royce Marine.

 With up to 9,700 kilowatts of power, Bergen gas engines generate electric power in large, decentralized power plants.
 Customers include public utilities, independent electricity producers, the oil and gas industry, in addition to operators of commercial greenhouses.

 L’Orange enjoys a global reputation as a leader in the field of electronically-controlled, high-pressure injection technology for diesel and heavy fuel oil engines in the off-highway sector, which make it possible to combine low pollution emissions with low fuel consumption and a long service life.

 Today’s high-quality large engines increasingly rely on common rail fuel injection.
 This key technology has enabled more significant improvements to be achieved in all four key requirements of engine manufacturers than ever before.
 Fuel injection at any desired pressure can be timed to the microsecond, independently of the engine’s operating cycle.
 For the engine manufacturer, the use of the compact and powerful common rail platform pump has the economic and logistics benefit that the same pump can be used for virtually the entire range of engines.
 This applies equally to heavy-fuel and diesel applications.

-As a result of many years of experience and expertise in developing and manufacturing such injection systems, L’Orange has acquired an outstanding reputation and manufactured its 500,000th injector in 2010.
+As a result of many years of experience and expertise in developing and manufacturing such injection systems, L’Orange has acquired an outstanding reputation and manufactured more than 1,000,000 injectors until 2015.